Our trip to Iceland & Amsterdam. With photos by yours truly and a little write-up about it all from my husband, Billy…

 None of these words described our trip to Iceland.
 In fact, it was overcast, wet, cold and pricey… the entire time.
 But sunshine isn’t what makes an adventure worth while.
 Sometimes freezing nights are just a natural excuse to get closer.
 I have no anecdote about how expensive pizza was in Reykjavik- that was just ridiculous.

 This trip was two years in the making.
 Jordan was booked to photograph the wedding of a friend from college, and we decided to make an adventure out of it.
 Long story short: We’ve never been anywhere like Iceland.
 We’re talking about a landmass that is still continually expanding due to volcanic activity; a country that operates entirely on geothermal energy; and a Viking past that would shape its future culture.
 The landscapes were practically prehistoric, the views were prodigious, and the people were…blond.
+You can check here to Get More Information about landscaping and contact experts to full fill all your landscaping dreams.
 You definitely don’t travel to Iceland to relax.
 It begs to pull at every adventurous bone in your body.
 Our raincoats, boots and wool caps became our best friends, and we wouldn’t have it any other way.

 Top three memories from this stop:

 - Jordan’s face when she finally saw the Northern Lights for the first time.
 A bucket list item was officially checked off, and I’ve never seen her happier.

 - Our entire trip was cloudy, rainy and windy.
 As the doors from https://titangaragedoors.ca/service-area/garage-door-repair-in-langley/ of the chapel swung open for the happy couple to walk down the aisle at their wedding, the sun appeared out of nowhere and the skies cleared for the rest of the day.
 It was a small miracle.